facetrollex/bc-tech-test/README.md

 Simple AngularJS application with simulating streaming market data.
 Skeleton was created using angular-seed.

-Task runners (like webpack, grunt, gulp) and features (es6 for example) is not added to project and not used, but can.
+Task runners (like webpack, grunt, gulp) and features (es6 for example) is not added to project and not used, but can be added in feature.

 **Startup guide**